Rules

 The bounty program is funded by the Decred Treasury, therefore all payments are in DCR only.
 Recipients are required to create a Decred wallet and provide a payment address.
 Payouts are sent at the beginning of each month using the average DCR/USDT rate of the previous month.

-The maximum approved budget for the payouts is capped at 100,000 USD.
+The maximum approved budget for payouts is capped at 100,000 USD.
 Please be aware of this when you are submitting multiple critical vulnerabilities.
-If the limit is reached then a new proposal will have to be submitted and get stakeholder approval before you get paid fully.
+If the limit is reached then a new proposal will have to be submitted and get stakeholder approval before you can be paid in full.

-The bounty hunter will be given one month to claim it after which the bounty will be considered forfeit.
+Successful bounty hunters will be given one month to claim due rewards, after which they will be considered forfeit.

 Indicative payout amounts